|

 got my blessing kid, give it hell and do it justice is all I ask !!!

-Cactus and Ten Years After seem
+In Conclusion: Cactus and Ten Years After seem

 to have a lot in common.
 The underdogs, good and bad reviews, never cared